HSWERROR/minisql-hsw/README.md

 # minisql-naive
-minisql project for DB course
+minisql project for DB course.
 Still a naive version.